 The Electric Train Service (ETS) operates from Gemas to Padang Besar, the border station between Malaysia and Thailand.

-This new high-speed train service travels at speeds of up to 140 km (in service) from the state of Negeri Sembilan, south of Kuala Lumpur, to the small north western state of Perlis.
+This fast train service travels at speeds of up to 140 km (in service) from the state of Negeri Sembilan, south of Kuala Lumpur, to the small north western state of Perlis.